modal-labs/gpu-glossary/gpu-glossary/perf/peak-rate.md

 Peak rate represents the absolute upper bound of GPU performance when every execution unit operates at maximum capacity with perfect efficiency.
 It assumes ideal operation, where no resource constraints ([registers](https://modal.com/gpu-glossary/device-software/registers), [memory bandwidth](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21), synchronization barriers, etc.) create [bottlenecks](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21).

 Peak rate is the yardstick against which all achieved performance is measured.
-It sets the [compute-bound](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21) “roof” in a [roofline analysis](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21).
+It sets the [compute-bound](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21) "roof" in a [roofline analysis](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21).
 It is the denominator in the utilization fraction reported in [pipe utilization](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21) metrics and the [ultimate arbiter of GPU utilization](https://modal.com/blog/gpu-utilization-guide).

-Poetically, NVIDIA engineers often call it the “speed of light” — the limit on program speed imposed by physics.
+Poetically, NVIDIA engineers often call it the "speed of light" — the limit on program speed imposed by physics.

 Peak rate is computed directly from the fixed hardware specifications of each GPU architecture.